 Hyundai Motor Group plans to reduce the development of internal combustion engine models so that it has the resources to accelerate investment in EVs, as per a Reuters report.
 With the new strategy, which was approved in March 2021, the company’s ICE vehicle portfolio will be reduced to half.

-HMG plans to have an EV line-up of more than 12 models between the Hyundai and Genesis brands by 2025.
-As for the Kia brand, the target is expanding the EV line-up to 11 models by 2026.
 The South Korean conglomerate plans to have a total of at least 23 EV models in Hyundai, Kia, and Genesis showrooms combined by the middle of the decade.
+Hyundai also has plans to achieve 100 per cent electrification in the USA, apart from China and European countries.

 Hyundai Ioniq 7 FAQs